AmitGujar/Az-Environment/README.md

 # Az-Environment

-### Use this script to create standard load balancer in azure.
+### Use this script to create standard load balancer for 2 vms in azure.